Kylie Jenner’s Dress: ‘Lingerie’ Look For Biz Meeting Enough To Close The Deal?

 What are your thoughts about Kylie Jenner’s dress, err, rumored plans to go at it alone?

-[Featured image by Matt Winkelmeyer/Getty Images for Marie Claire]
+[Featured Image by Matt Winkelmeyer/Getty Images for Marie Claire]